 Oregon has been a national leader in the area of recycling.
-The following outlines recycling legislation beginning in 1971:
+The following outlines recycling legislation beginning in 1971.

-The Bottle Bill - In 1971, Oregon enacted the "bottle bill."
-This bottle deposit law has been called the most effective recycling program in American history and is the nation's longest-standing deposit law.
-Within two years of its implementation, more than 90 percent of all carbonated beverage containers were being recycled, and more than 80 percent of the roadside container litter disappeared.
+The Bottle Bill - In 1971, Oregon enacted the "bottle bill" that has been called the most effective recycling program in American history and is the nation's longest-standing deposit law.
+Within 2 years of its implementation, more than 90 percent of all carbonated beverage containers were being recycled and more than 80 percent of the roadside container litter disappeared.
 Container recovery continues to be much higher in Oregon than in states that do not have bottle deposit laws.
+In 2007, the Legislative Assembly enacted the first significant expansion of the original bottle bill, applying the five-cent container deposit to water and flavored water beverages.
+Senate Bill 707 (2007) also created the Bottle Bill Task Force to study issues related to the bottle bill and report back to the Legislative Assembly by November 1, 2008.

 Opportunity to Recycle Act of 1983 - A perceived shortage of landfill space contributed to passage of Oregon's first Opportunity to Recycle Act in 1983.
-This act also established solid waste management policies that recognized the environmental benefits of waste prevention, reuse, and recycling; stating that in order to conserve energy and natural resources, solid waste management should follow a hierarchy:
+This act also established solid waste management policies that recognized the environmental benefits of waste prevention, reuse, and recycling.